admir-selimovic/probability-theory/probability-theory.md

 ### Geometric Distribution (discrete)

-$n$ independent trials, each with a probability $p, 0<p<1$, of resulting in success, are performed until a success occurs.
+$n$ independent trials, each with a probability $p, 0\lt p \lt 1$, of resulting in success, are performed until a success occurs.
 The discrete random variable $X$ equals the nmber of trials $n$.
 <br>
 Probability mass function (PMF) of the geometric distribution is defined as